Saving Room for Dessert

 Cool completely on a wire rack.

-2. For the chocolate drizzle:
+2. Melt the chocolate for the drizzle:

 Place the chopped chocolate in a heat-proof bowl set over a pan of barely simmering water.
 Stir occasionally until melted.
 Remove from the heat and cool until slightly thickened.